Ecotourism has become

 and rain forests - inhabited by wildlife ranging from monkeys

-and wildcats to exotic tropical
+and jaguars to exotic tropical

 birds.
 More than 800 species make Costa Rica prime birdwatching